 Students have the right to appeal academic decisions, including dismissals and issues pertaining to their major advisor and advisory committee.
-Unless the appeal involves the Graduate Advisory Committee, the written appeal will go first to the Director of Graduate Studies , who will take the matter before the Graduate Advisory Committee.
+Unless the appeal involves the Graduate Advisory Committee, the written appeal will go first to the Graduate Coordinator, who will take the matter before the Graduate Advisory Committee.
 Should there be members of the Graduate Advisory Committee who also serve on the student's advisory committee, these members will be temporarily replaced with faculty appointed by the Department Head.
 Rulings can be appealed.
 Graduate Advisory Committee decisions can be appealed to the Department Head and department decisions can be appealed to Franklin College or the Graduate School, depending on the issue.

-A student may appeal a program dismissal decision by sending a written request for reconsideration to the Director of Graduate Studies.
-The written request must specify the justification for the appeal and be received by the Director of Graduate Studies within 14 calendar days after either the automatic dismissal or the date of the Graduate Coordinator's letter of dismissal.
-The Director of Graduate Studies then requests that the Department Head appoint a committee to hear the appeal.
+A student may appeal a program dismissal decision by sending a written request for reconsideration to the Graduate Coordinator.
+The written request must specify the justification for the appeal and be received by the Graduate Coordinator within 14 calendar days after either the automatic dismissal or the date of the Graduate Coordinator's letter of dismissal.
+The Graduate Coordinator then requests that the Department Head appoint a committee to hear the appeal.
 The Department Head will propose a slate of five members of the graduate faculty; the student will then be permitted to strike two names from the slate, leaving a committee of three members.
 The committee will review the case, including written or oral input from the student, and make a recommendation to the Department Head will then inform the student of the committee's decision in writing.
 Students who have unsuccessfully appealed at the department level may then appeal to the Dean of the Graduate School, following procedures stipulated by the Graduate School.